 In this article, we demonstrate ways to count duplicates in Excel ignoring blanks.

-3 Easy Ways to Ignore Blanks When to Count Duplicates in Excel
+How to Ignore Blanks and Count Duplicates in Excel: 3 Ways

 Method 1: Using SUMPRODUCT and COUNTIF Functions